erin-airship/training-platform/README.md

 # Training Platform App

 ## Introduction
-This is a web application that allows users who are instructing or taking a training cohort to have the ability to track their progress within the course.
+This is a web application that allows users who are instructing or taking a training course to have the ability to track their progress within the course.

 ## Purpose
 Allow trainers and trainees to track their progress, including which training plan they're taking, what modules they've completed, and give feedback all in one place instead of keeping track manually or across multiple applications.